Sea Glass: Treasures from the Sea

 We signed up for a kayak excursion.
 Prior to setting afloat, you are required to have a little inservice of sorts.
 I promise you, I was listening but I was also taking in the scenery, the moment, and the advantage of being on the beach.
 My eyes were wandering down (as usual) and I spotted a piece of lavender sea glass at my feet!
 I stooped down, picked it up, pocketed it and went on the excursion.
 After returning from the trip, we had time before the cruise liner sailed so Eileen and I walked the beach looking for glass.
 Sure enough, we came up with about two dozen pieces of glass and some beautiful stones that I keep in a bowl to remind me of that day.
 The lavender colored glass remains today, one of my most favorite pieces I own.

-Martha's Vineyard and Maine Glass - Summer 2012
+Martha's Vineyard and Maine Glass

 For once, I am not going to reveal the location in The Vineyard beach (that's kinda standard fare for MV so I'm just going with the flow).
 We stayed in a little motel that had a private beach.
 It was wonderful to lazy outside first thing in the morning to start off our day.
 Kids were happy playing in the sand, I was happy searching for gifts from the sea on our little 100 foot private beach.
 Lo and behold over the course of 3 days, I found 3 dozen pieces of mostly pure sea glass!
 I was estatic as having visited Martha's Vineyard twice before and hadn't found a single piece of glass.

-We traveled to Maine for 3 days with the sole purpose of hunting for sea glass.
+We traveled to Maine for three days with the sole purpose of hunting for sea glass.
 If you Google just that in Maine you come up with two of the beaches we visited.
 Crescent Beach State Park and Willard Beach.
 I thought I was going to hit pay dirt at Willard because a huge storm blew in that afternoon and we went to Willard Beach just two hours after the storm but we didn't find that many pieces there.
 Crescent Beach was another story and the intro photo in this hub is the pay dirt I found on Crescent Beach.
 Needless to say, I cannot wait to go back again!
 It's worth another look.

 Shhh!
 It's A Secret